 - Social aspects (Social):

-- Equipment suitable for the elderly and disabled - not only on the basis of legal requirements, but also best practice benchmarks in the market
+- Equipment suitable for people who are elderly or disabled - not only on the basis of legal requirements, but best practice benchmarks in the market;

-- Neighbourhood development, customer satisfaction, health and safety, employee and other stakeholder engagement, diversity and inclusion
+- Neighbourhood development, customer satisfaction, health and safety, and employee and other stakeholder engagement, diversity, equity and inclusion.

 - Behavioural criteria (Governance):

-- Prevention of bribery and corruption or fraud, compliance with fiduciary duties and data protection and privacy
+- Prevention of bribery and corruption or fraud, compliance with fiduciary duties as well as data protection and privacy.

 ESG in asset management

 After transition to the portfolio, we ensure compliance with and implementation of ESG re-quirements at all levels with the following measures:

 The ILG Group or the outsourcing controlling department of the Service IMC reviews out-sourcing to service providers that can influence environmental and social goals through their activities prior to concluding the contract and during the term of the contract, check-ing for compliance with the agreed catalogue of services, which may also include ESG goals and measures.
 The ILG Group also reviews other service partners regularly before and during their employment, as does ILG Assetmanagement GmbH in the case of all relevant real estate service providers such as facility managers, energy suppliers and others.

 ILG attaches great importance to assuming responsibility as a company and complying with regulatory requirements at all times.
 To this end, we have appointed a Compliance Officer and derived a Compliance Action Plan with safeguards and controls for compli-ance risks.
 The Action Plan defines measures for the following topics:

 - Bribery and corruption;

 - Political contributions.

 In addition, a risk management policy provides guidelines for the prevention of further risks.